danpho/PerlPrograms4glassmaterials/README.md

 6. Some tools and modules would be saved in tools and modules directories, respectively.

+7. Some results were displayed in my PPT (pdf format) files.
+I would upload more and organize the files and folders.

 I would upload more codes from the cluster after cleaning those programs (there are some tests scripts in them).